-For livelier beach activity, we suggest settling near the Pier, with easy access to great food, drinks and games.
-Most beachgoers congregate near The Pier, head to either end of the beach for a quieter and more peaceful day during the summer.
-If you decided to pack light—not to worry—there are plenty of local places to rent beach gear, many of which will even deliver!
+For livelier beach activity, we suggest settling near the Pier.
+With easy access to great food, drinks, and games, most beachgoers congregate near The Pier.
+Others head to either end of the beach for a quieter, more peaceful day during the summer.

 Things to do in Old Orchard Beach

-If you are feeling adventurous, there are also many canoe and kayak tours and rentals that explore the Saco River and nearby Scarborough salt marsh, where visitors may encounter some unexpected wildlife sightings.
-Bird watchers will love the extensive Scarborough Marsh that is habitat for a vast array of aquatic and Maine bird species.
+If you are feeling adventurous, there are many canoe and kayak tours and rentals.
+Explore the Saco River and nearby Scarborough salt marsh, where visitors may encounter unexpected wildlife sightings.
+Bird watchers will love the extensive Scarborough Marsh habitat for a vast array of aquatic and Maine bird species.

-Golfers should not miss the chance to stay at Old Orchard Beach when travelling to Maine.
-Old Orchard Beach is home to over ten 18-hole courses within a half hour of the beach, making it an ideal place to play a few rounds and still have time to relax on the beach.
-There are also several driving ranges, as well as miniature golf courses for the kids.
+Golfers should not miss the chance to stay at Old Orchard Beach when traveling to Maine.
+Old Orchard Beach is home to over ten 18-hole courses within a half-hour of the beach, making it an ideal place to play a few rounds and still have time to relax on the beach.
+There are several driving ranges and miniature golf courses for the kids.

 Even though it is a beachside community, there is still fun to be had year-round.
-Kick off the Christmas season with Old Orchard Beach’s annual Christmas by the Sea celebration, including a tree lighting, horse-drawn wagon rides, entertainment and food.
+Kick-off the Christmas season with Old Orchard Beach’s annual Christmas by the Sea celebration, including a tree lighting, horse-drawn wagon ride, entertainment, and food.
 Santa and Mrs. Claus arrive on a fire engine to join in the celebration and festive fun.

 A visit to Old Orchard Beach truly has something for every generation.
-Whether you choose to hang out on the Pier at night for lively excitement or relax on the beach with the family from sunrise to sunset, your Old Orchard Beach vacation will be unforgettable.
+Whether you choose to hang out on the Pier at night for lively excitement or relax on the beach with the family from sunrise to sunset, you can do it all here.
+Your Old Orchard Beach vacation will be unforgettable.